Azure/azure-sdk/docs/golang/introduction.md

 {% include requirement/MUST id="golang-general-engsys" %} follow Azure SDK engineering systems guidelines for working in the [azure/azure-sdk-for-go] GitHub repository.

+## Support for non-HTTP Protocols

+This document contains guidelines developed primarily for typical Azure REST services, i.e. stateless services with request-response based interaction model.
+Many of the guidelines in this document are more broadly applicable, but some might be specific to such REST services.

 {% include refs.md %}
 {% include_relative refs.md %}